andreastherkildsen/andthe-medium-python-project/readme.md

-## andthe-medium-python-project
+## Python linting pipeline
-This demo project demonstrates is used for a Medium article.
+This demo project demo is used for a Medium article.

 ### Project Structure